 But if you want to celebrate with your significant other on the 14th or you know, spoil them any of other 365 days of the year, why stick to cliches?
 Get out of the big cities and go on an adventure!
 ‘Cause we all know by now thanks to Pinterest quotes that couples who travel together stay together.

-Here are my top 6 romantic destinations in South Africa for adventurous couples.
+Here are my top 6 romantic places in South Africa for adventurous couples!

 I lived in Noordhoek for two years, and it captured my heart from day one.
 Most places in South Africa are marked by high walls, with electric fencing and sniper rifles (just kidding, we have lions as pets, we don’t need guns), but Noordhoek is a different experience altogether.

-Situated just 30 minutes from Cape Town, you'll find a pristine 7 km beach and a leafy suburb home to wine farms, low walls and endangered frogs and llamas.
-For adventurous couples looking to get away without driving too far, Noordhoek is perfect.
+Situated just 30 minutes from Cape Town, you’ll find a pristine 7 km beach and a leafy suburb home to wine farms, low walls and endangered frogs and llamas.
+For adventurous couples looking for romantic places in South Africa not too far from Cape Town, Noordhoek is perfect.

 If you and your partner are looking to reconnect with nature, detox from the digital world and spend more time in the water – head to Umzumbe.